What are knock knees?

-Why come to the International Center for Limb Lengthening for knock knee treatment?
+Why choose the International Center for Limb Lengthening for knock knee treatment?

 The International Center for Limb Lengthening is world-renowned for its expertise in limb deformity correction.
 Your doctor will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned pediatric and adult orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with knock knee achieve their best possible result.